US STOCKS-Wall St set to open higher ahead of Fed minutes

 By Tanya Agrawal

-July 5 Wall Street looked set to open higher on Wednesday as investors awaited minutes of the Federal Reserve's last meeting for more clues on interest rate hikes this year.
+July 5 (Reuters) - Wall Street looked set to open higher on Wednesday as investors awaited minutes of the Federal Reserve's last meeting for more clues on interest rate hikes this year.

 The Fed, which lifted interest rates and unveiled details of its plan to cut its mammoth crisis-era bond portfolio at its mid-June meeting, will release minutes at 2 p.m.
 ET (1800 GMT).